 Glistening oil and night-black coal have a concentrated charisma very difficult to resist.
 Fossil fuel powers the manufacture of our digital artifacts; cheap electricity from fossil fuel enables the functioning of those many gadgets, powering the immense webwork of electronic exchange.
 With our animal senses transfixed by our own, human-generated media—our ears snagged by the words or rhythms churning from our headsets, our visual focus captured by the images steadily dancing across our handheld, desktop, and wall-mounted screens—there’s precious little chance for the wider, more-than-human world to break through our collective trance.

 Is this biosphere our actual Body, the broad metabolism in which our smaller, more transient bodies are entangled?
-Is not our real intelligence the palpable presence of these leafing forests, of those mountains conjuring clouds out of the fathomless blue, of these tides laced with crude and strewn with bright-colored plastic?
+Is not our intelligence the interlaced activity of these leafing forests, these mountains conjuring clouds out of the fathomless blue, these tides laced with crude and strewn with bright-colored plastic?
 Have we yet reached the outer bound of our oblivion?

 Cool air wafts against my face, a chill coming up from the water.
 A duck out near the middle is speaking gently, three staccato quacks, then three more.
 And then I hear this other noise: The faint sound of a screen door with rusty hinges slowly opening off to the north, some old-timer’s cabin.
 But then another rusty door opens, and then another, and then three and five more—until suddenly it seems a thousand rusty hinges are complaining louder and louder as they approach out of the dusk, becoming visible now as a silhouetted arc of birds, vast, flapping toward me from the north, a wobbly configuration stretching a half mile or more across the sky, getting larger and larger as the crazed, rusty bugling grows in volume.
 And then I notice another arc darkening behind the first one, and then a series of wobbly lines converging from the northeast, and others from the northwest, as the swelling creaky-hinged crowd of voices begins to vibrate within my chest, an immense and enveloping sky-sound of the most shivering weirdness, a rapid “ah-uh-uh-uh-uh-uh . . . !” echoing from and overlapping through every sector of the air, as thousands upon thousands of sandhill cranes descend upon the flooded field before me, some of them swerving in just above my stunned and upturned face, wingtip feathers splayed, others circling and circling before they land in large sprays of water upon the now cacophonous surface, while other clusters and lines steadily emerge out of the north, the sky itself nothing other than a shifting, breathing fabric of wings and outstretched, bugling necks.